How to write a speech for kids is straightforward, truly! Once you've gained some experience you'll find it fun, as well as hugely rewarding.

-You follow exactly the same steps as you would when preparing a speech for adults but with minor variations.
-So you'll plan, make an outline, write up your notes, prepare cue cards if you need to, rehearse and then deliver your speech.
+You follow exactly the same steps as you would when preparing a speech for adults but with minor, yet crucial variations.
+You'll plan, make an outline, write up your notes, prepare cue cards if you need to, rehearse and finally, deliver your speech.

-However because you are speaking to children you will need to adapt some of the processes.
-Follow my 3 part outline below, and you'll be fine!
+However because you are speaking to children you'll need to adapt some of the processes.
+Follow my 3 part outline, and you'll be fine!

 Your first step is to consider your audience.